5 Indoor Air Quality Tips for the Upcoming Spring Season

 As winter gives way to spring, the combination of warmer temperatures and increase of rain showers can often lead to heightened levels of humidity.
 Many plants and trees will also begin to bloom, and the pollen levels can create invasive allergens for unprepared homeowners.

 “Although we’re quickly moving past the freezing, dry air of winter, it is important to acknowledge as we begin to change seasons that spring can also wreak havoc on the air quality inside a home,” said Tommy Webber, owner of T. Webber Plumbing, Heating & Air Conditioning.
 “Excessive humidity can lead to mildew, mold, peeling wallpaper and rot in wooden window frames from running condensation.
 Allergens bloom and worsen in humid environments as well, so it’s important to keep pollen and other similar airborne threats from entering the home.”
+You may also conduct an air testing to determine if there are any allergens inside your home.

 T. Webber offers the following tips to maintain great indoor air quality during the seasonal change: